 Aside from your own network of connections, you can find flexible or temporary summer job listings in these places:

-- FlexJobs – a simple search for “summer” revealed 350 legit job opportunities.
+- FlexJobs – a simple search for “summer” revealed over 600 legit job opportunities.
 From tutoring, online summer teaching, test scoring, data mining, and assistant work, you can find many summer jobs for teachers that pay well.
 See the results for yourself!

 - Indeed – restaurants, landscaping, retail stores, and hotels are some of the seasonal summer jobs I found by searching “summer”